hackclub/hackclub/workshops/fetch_a_hack_clubber/README.md

   * These are very similar to HTML elements

-  * To style elments we add a class by adding a code snippet like `className={styles.card}` to the element.
+  * To style elements we add a class by adding a code snippet like `className={styles.card}` to the element.

 > Sidenote: I'd like to give credit to everyone who contributed to `create-next-app` as the starter code that you're using was based on their project.
 Thank you for your tireless efforts.